This is the multi-page printable view of this section. Click here to print.

 | Memory Fragmentation Rate [Allocator] | Fragmentation ratio | % |

-| Memory Fragmentation Used | Difference between used_memory_rss and used_memory in bytes | bytes |
+| Memory Fragmentation Used | Bytes between used_memory_rss and used_memory | bytes |

-| Memory Fragmentation Used [Allocator] | Resident bytes | bytes |
+| Memory Fragmentation Used [Allocator] | resident byte | bytes |

 | Memory Max Value | Memory limit | bytes |

-| Memory Resident [Allocator] | Resident memory | bytes |
+| Memory Resident [Allocator] | resident memory | bytes |

 | Memory RSS Rate [Allocator] | Resident ratio | % |